Engineering-Research-Lab/Engineering-Research-Lab/README.md

 ### Overview

- Operating program interface interacts with training and conversation memory slot, represents dialog processing models in text-to-text, text-to-voice or voice-to-voice modes and robot control methods.
+ Operating program interface interacts with training and conversation slot, represents dialog processing models in text-to-text, text-to-voice or voice-to-voice modes and robot control methods.
 Mechanical response provides tracking orientation and eye contact with user/interlocutor, as well as mouth device synchronization with speech motility events.

 ### Processing

- Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer, filling memory  with user/teacher interlocutor input, generates dialogue, following context and content based meaning.
+ Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer, filling memory  with user/teacher interlocutor input, generating dialogue, following context and content based meaning.

 ### Functionality

-  NLP/U/G, semantic analysis and operation control algorithms with multi-function chat-bot I/O terminal desktop software application interface and head/eyes/mouth Control Bot Mechanism robot device with position/coordinate step receiver controller.
+  Text analysis and operation control algorithms with multi-function chat-bot terminal interface and head/eyes/mouth Control Bot Mechanism robot device with position/coordinate step receiver controller.

   • Learn from communication and talk to interlocutor, answer and ask with memory adding/editing option, providing functions control built-in conversation interface in frames of system legal code filter, receive and react to action commands by attached request.